openzfs/openzfs-docs/docs/Getting Started/Fedora/Root on ZFS.rst

    especially those with existing ZFS pools or mdraid and those that have been used as live media.
    Those data structures may interfere with boot process.

-   For flash-based storage, this can be done by uncommenting the blkdiscard command below:
+   For flash-based storage, this can be done by the blkdiscard command below:
    ::

      partition_disk () {
       local disk="${1}"
-      #blkdiscard -f "${disk}"
+      blkdiscard -f "${disk}" || true

       parted --script --align=optimal  "${disk}" -- \
       mklabel gpt \